-One day in class, he explained how business leaders in the railroad business of the 19th and 20th Century made a critical error.
-Because of their wild, excessive financial success, they believed railroads would forever remain lucrative.
+One day in class he explained how business leaders in the railroad business of the 19th and 20th centuries made a critical error.
+Because of their excessive financial success, they believed railroads would forever remain lucrative.
 But soon airplanes and cars would replace railroads.
-And over time, many of the those enriched by the railroad industry lost everything.
+And over time many of those enriched by the railroad industry lost everything.
 They failed to understand their fundamental business.
 They were not in the railroad business but in the transportation business.

-As followers of Christ, we must remember our central and foundational purpose: make disciples.
+As followers of Christ we must remember our central and foundational purpose: making disciples.

-“Even if you had ten thousand guardians in Christ, you do not have many fathers, for in Christ Jesus I became your father through the gospel.
+“Even if you had 10,000 guardians in Christ, you do not have many fathers, for in Christ Jesus I became your father through the gospel.
 Therefore, I urge you to imitate me.
 For this reason I have sent to you Timothy, my son whom I love, who is faithful in the Lord.
-He will remind you of my way of life in Christ Jesus, which agrees with what I teach everywhere in every church” (1 Corinthians 4:15–17, NIV).
+He will remind you of my way of life in Christ Jesus, which agrees with what I teach everywhere in every church” (1 Cor.
+4:15–17).

 Although Paul was not claiming perfection, he indeed had the confidence to say to others to follow his very way of life in Christ.
-He openly told others that his example could be copied.
-The truth is we all need a real, live, breathing disciple in front of us so we know what a disciple looks like.
+He openly told others his example could be copied.
+The truth is we all need a functioning disciple in front of us so we know what a disciple looks like.
 Paul strengthens these ideas by saying:

 “Whatever you have learned or received or heard from me, or seen in me — put it into practice.
-And the God of peace will be with you” (Philippians 4:9).
+And the God of peace will be with you” (Phil.
+4:9).